chtangwin/blog-source/content/1-github-blog-setup.md

 Workflow
 --------
-I use `conda` to manage virtualenv. the normal workflow is going to like below:
+I use `conda` to manage virtualenv.
+The normal workflow is going to be like below:

     :::bash
     $ activate myblog